igorciz777/GUTArchiveTools/README.md

 - Kaidou Battle 1 Taikenban Demo (SLPM-60195) - very weird toc file contents, does not export anything
 - Ninkyouden: Toseinin Ichidaiki (SLPM-61144) - similar to txrd2, -0 to extract some files
 - Wangan Midnight Portable (ULJM-05264) - similar to txrd2, -0 to extract some files
-- Import Tuner Challenge - uses big endian, not supported yet
+- Import Tuner Challenge - experimental support with -2, no file types defined yet

 ## Current issues
 - Very few file types are defined